A Digital Nomad's Guide to Lisbon Portugal

 When you arrive in a new city, you don’t always know if your accommodation is going to have reasonable Wi-Fi.
 That is why it’s always nice to have a list of cafes and co-working spaces on hand to fall back on.
 I present, My Top 5:

 This place is DELIGHTFUL.
 Yes, delightful.
 Imagine a small neighborhood filled with artsy cafes, bars and shops and a community of creatives running amuck.
 That’s LX Factory.
 Whether you’re working or just visiting, this is a must in Lisbon.
 Show up, take a walk around, and hunker down with your laptop wherever strikes you.
 You’ll be spoilt for choice.
 There’s even a co-working space, called Coworklisboa, but if we’re being honest, I didn’t make it in.
 When you’re finished with a work day, check out the rooftop bar Rio Maravilha.
 This eclectic drinking hole has indoor and outdoor space, and offers great views of the Tagus River, the San Francisco-like bridge, and Jesus, just hanging out across the water.
 The rooftop area has its own towering female statue, seemingly mirroring Jesus.
 She is a beautiful mosaic of colors standing with her arms wide open as if to say, “bring it in for the real thing.”
+There's also the Village Underground, pictured below, which isn't in the LX Factory complex but right next door.
+You'll have to take a walk down the street to find your way in, but I promise it's worth it.
+That double decker bus on the left?
+Yeah, you can work in that and the food is very diner-esque and delish.
 For everything LX Factory, check out their website here.

 2. Wan Li

 Ok, this is a weird one, but in the best way possible.
-First, it has some of the best Wi-Fi you’ll find in Lisbon, and the most unique vibes around.
+If it's open, because it appears to have some whacky hours, it has some of the best Wi-Fi you’ll find in Lisbon, and the most unique vibes around.
 The strange thing about it is you kind of feel like you walked into a collector’s living room from another time and place.
 And maybe, if you’re lucky, there may be some cakes or beverages to offer.
 It’s not unheard of to have to flag the owner down to place an order…so don’t walk in with any customer service expectations.
 Grab a seat, check out the knick-knacks, and be prepared to wonder why there aren’t more places like this in the world.
 In short, it’s just really f*cking cool.
 It was no surprise that they don't have a website, but their info on Zomato can be found here.

 3. Dear Breakfast